 Check-in and check-out times?

-This could truly make or break a weekend, especially if you’re expected to be out by noon on Sunday and you had planned on staying for dinner.
-Confirm check-in and check-out times as leaving late could incur an extra cost.
+This could truly make or break a weekend, especially if you’re expected to be out by noon on Sunday, but you planned on staying for dinner.
+Confirm check-in and check-out times, as leaving late could incur an extra cost.